Skip to content

 pip install WaLSAtools

-Installation from source
+Installation from Source (Optional)

 git clone https://github.com/WaLSAteam/WaLSAtools.git

-1. Navigate to the codes/python directory:
+2. Navigate to the Python codes directory:

-cd WaLSAtools/codes/python
+cd WaLSAtools/codes/python/

 python setup.py install

-Verifying the installation
+Verifying the Installation

 from WaLSAtools import WaLSAtools